Standard Template Library: deque Initialization and Assignment

 Program code snippet example

-Here is an example program that demonstrates some of the deque
+Here is an example program that demonstrates some of the deque operations:

 #include <iostream>